 2. Diaoyu Fortress

 The Diaoyucheng or Diaoyu Fortress, is located on the Diaoyu Mountain in Chongqing, China.
 The castle is known for its resistance to the Mongol armies in the latter half of the Song dynasty.
 The ancient Diaoyu covers an area of 2.94 square kilometres.
-Situated on a hill surrounded by water on three sides, it is located about five kilometers east of Hechuan, Chongqing, near the confluence of the Qu, Fu and Jialing rivers.
+Situated on a hill surrounded by water on three sides, it is located about five kilometres east of Hechuan, Chongqing, near the confluence of the Qu, Fu and Jialing rivers.

 3. Baimaguan Fort